 Note that some manufacturers have placed certain restrictions because of some of the issues that may come with installing bigger tires.

-While a small increase of one to two inches is usually allowed, you should always check the warranty terms to ensure that the wheels and modifications you are planning are permitted.
+While a slight increase of one to two inches is usually allowed, you should always check the warranty terms to ensure that the wheels and modifications you are planning are permitted.

 Why Do People Want Bigger Tires on Their ATVs?

-Stock tires offer decent overall performance in a wide variety of riding applications ranging from utility work, high-speed trail riding to rock crawling and mud riding.
+Stock tires offer decent overall performance in various riding applications ranging from utility work and high-speed trail riding to rock crawling and mud riding.

 However, no one tire offers optimal performance in all of these scenarios.
 If you want extreme performance when you go mud bogging, you’ll need completely different tires than the need for excellent grip when rock crawling.

 Better traction and flotation in wet mud, snow, or sand.
-Bigger tires with a more aggressive thread pattern typically offer better flotation and traction in wet conditions.
+Bigger tires with a more aggressive tread pattern typically offer better flotation and traction in wet conditions.

 Better ground clearance.
 The added ground clearance gained by installing bigger tires lets you clear stumps, rocks, or other obstacles that would otherwise leave you high-sided.